KatharaFramework/VFTGen/README.md

 ## Topology information

 It's possible to consult the `lab.json` file to know all the information on topology and nodes.
-It's also possible to use the `get_ip.py` script to get the nodes ips of the generated lab.
+It's also possible to use the `get_ip.py` script to get the nodes IPs of the generated lab.

-To get all the ips in the network type on terminal:
+To get all the IPs in the network type on terminal:
 ```
-$ python3 get_ip.py
+$ ./get_ip.py
 ```

-To get the ips of a particular type of nodes type on terminal:
+To get the IPs of a particular type of nodes type on terminal:
 ```
-$ python3 get_ip.py type
+$ ./get_ip.py type
 ```
 Possible values for `type` param are:
  - server